 9. Calathea Warscewiczii

 Calathea Warscewiczii comes from the jungles of Nicaragua and Costa Rica and is also called jungle velvet.
-The plant has spear-shaped, dark green, velvety leaves with lighter leaf patterns.
-Humidity is particularly important for this kind of plants, and humidifiers are recommended.
+The plant has lance shaped leaves with lighter leaf patterns.
+High humidity is particularly important for this kind of plant.

-* Indirect light: Calathea plants need bright but not direct sunlight to grow.
-This is because they grow on the ground of jungles and forests, where they get limited light through the tops of trees.
+* Indirect light: Calathea plants need bright indirect light to grow.
+This is because they grow on the ground of jungles and forests.
+Limited light through the tops of trees is adequate for growing.
 In fact, direct sunlight can burn the leaves of Calathea plants and make them lose their vivid colors.

 * Limited water: Use distilled water or water purified in some way to water Calathea plants.
 Calathea likes moist soil or planting material, but not moist.
 They don't want a lot of water because it will drown them.
 When you water the Calathea plant, don't water it too much, lest the plant end up sitting in standing water.